Patrick Clair: Views on artificial intelligence

 Clair has been a vocal proponent of harnessing the power of AI to enhance creativity, while also cautioning that the technology is poised to disrupt the creative industries.
 He was quoted on The Verge as saying “they [generative AI models] are going to reshape industries and jobs will be lost” while also expressing that fear must not shape the conversation around AI.
 “The problem with conversations driven by fear is that they often lack nuance, and when arguments lack nuance, they lack compassion and empathy.”

-Clair has expressed surprise at the human qualities of AI generative art “DALL-E surprises you, and comes back with things that are genuinely creative” and that the art can have “touching little moments of character.”
+Clair has expressed surprise at the creative potential of AI generative art, saying “DALL-E surprises you, and comes back with things that are genuinely creative” and that the art can have “touching little moments of character.”

 Clair's title sequence work has also dealt with themes of AI and ethics, with one writer observing of his Westworld sequence: "The theme of AI developing its own consciousness and turning on its creators is beautifully encapsulated in a little less than two minutes."